har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 5. Load a route from one of up to 7 route files in FormatGEO .wpt format that were previously uploaded to the gpsvario.
 5. 128x64 LCD display of GPS altitude, climb/sink rate, distance from start/to waypoint, ground speed, glide ratio, course/compass heading, bearing to start/waypoint, GPS derived clock, elapsed-time, battery, speaker, and data logging status.
-6. Variometer audio feedback is more pleasant thanks to the esp32 onboard DAC and external audio amplifier driving a cellphone speaker with sine-wave tones.
+6. Variometer audio feedback uses the esp32 onboard DAC and external audio amplifier driving an 8ohm cellphone speaker with sine-wave tones.
 7. Flight log summaries (date, time, start and end coordinates, duration, max altitude, max climb and sink rates) are stored as text files in the spiffs file system and can be downloaded using wifi.

 ## Hardware notes